-Dracula realizing that his hideout during the day has been exposed decides to flee with Maria.
+Dracula realising that his hideout during the day has been exposed, decides to flee with Maria.
 He captures her and returns to Klausenberg.

 Planning to have her remove the cross from his door and then make her into a Vampire to complete his revenge Dracula successfully makes his way back to Klausenberg, but unfortunately for him Paul follows him back there.